 Over the years, most of Kathy’s projects have tackled ecological research questions, often in freshwater ecosystems.
 For a sampling of past papers, click here for a Google Scholar search for papers Kathy has co-authored.

 Our current ecological projects include:

 Ongoing field observations in Lake Sunapee, NH, are a key component of this project – keeping Kathy in the field at least once a week since 2007 and generating endless stories (and photos!).
 To date, we have combined statistical analyses of these long-term data (e.g., Carey et al. 2014) with short-term field experiments and difference and differential equations models (e.g., Greer et al. 2013); next steps include Bayesian forecasting of our weekly records in projects led by Jennie Brentrup and Mary Lofton at VT.
-This project also inspired Andy Vacca’s current project on the use of the term “harmful algal bloom” in the media.
+This project also inspired former graduate student Andy Vacca’s project on the use of the term “harmful algal bloom” in the media.